mutonix/Vript/README.md

 4) **High-resolution & Diverse Aspect Ratios & Open Domain**: The Vript dataset contains both long videos from YouTube and short videos from YouTube Shorts and TikTok.
 The raw videos vary in 720p to 2K resolution.

-In addition, we propose **Vript HardBench**, a new benchmark consisting of three challenging video understanding tasks **that much harder than the existing video understanding benchmarks.**:
+In addition, we propose **Vript-Hard**, a new benchmark consisting of three challenging video understanding tasks **that much harder than the existing video understanding benchmarks.**:

 1) **Vript-HAL (Caption)**: A benchmark with very detailed captions rather than short captions.
 Each caption has ~250 words on average, which is longer than Vript train captions and **25x** longer than the existing video captioning benchmarks. e.g., MSVD, MSR-VTT.
 Every details in Vript-HAL are carefully checked.